Omni Calculator logo

 Iᵧ = 20,000 cm⁴

-The moment of inertia values we obtained tell us that the beam is harder to bend with a vertical load and easier to bend if subjected to a horizontal lateral load.
-This difference in the moment of inertia values is the reason why we see beams in this configuration – wherein their height is greater than their width.
+The area moment of inertia values we obtained tell us that the beam is harder to bend with a vertical load and easier to bend if subjected to a horizontal lateral load.
+This difference in the area moment of inertia values is why we see beams in this configuration, wherein their height is greater than their width.

 Understanding the beam deflection formulas

-Now that we know the concepts of modulus of elasticity and moment of inertia, we can now understand why these variables are the denominators in our beam deflection formulas.
-The formulas show that the stiffer the beam is, the smaller its deflection will be.
+Now that we know the concepts of modulus of elasticity and area moment of inertia, we can understand why these variables are the denominators in our beam deflection formulas.
+The formulas show that the more rigid the beam is, the smaller its deflection will be.
 However, by inspecting our formulas, we can also say that the beam's length also directly affects the deflection of the beam.
 The longer the beam gets, the more it can bend and the greater the deflection.

 Loads, on the other hand, affect the beam's deflection in two ways: the direction of the deflection and the magnitude of the deflection.
 Downward loads tend to deflect the beam downwards.
 Loads can be in the form of a single-point load, linear pressure, or moment load.
 The formulas in this calculator only focus on either the downward or upward directions for the point load and distributed loads.
 Distributed loads are similar to pressure but only consider the beam's length and not the beam's width.

-The formulas in this calculator also consider the moment or torque load, either in a clockwise or counterclockwise direction.
-Just consult the directions of the arrows in the formula's corresponding image to figure out which directions has a positive load value.
+The formulas in this calculator also consider the moment or torque load, either clockwise or counterclockwise.
+To figure out which direction has a positive load value, consult the directions of the arrows in the formula's corresponding image.

 Sample beam deflection calculation